Foxconn apologises for pay dispute at China factory | Technology

 - China

+Employees complained Foxconn Technology Group changed the terms of wages offered to attract them to the factory in the central city of Zhengzhou.

-Protests erupted on Tuesday in the central city of Zhengzhou after employees complained Foxconn Technology Group required they do extra work to receive the higher pay promised by recruiters.
-Foxconn is trying to rebuild its workforce after thousands of employees walked out last month over complaints about unsafe conditions.
+Foxconn is trying to rebuild the workforce after employees walked out last month over complaints about unsafe conditions.

-Videos on social media showed police in white protective suits kicking and clubbing protesting workers.
+Videos on social media showed police in white protective suits kicking and clubbing workers during the protest that erupted on Tuesday and lasted into the next day.

-Foxconn, the biggest contract assembler of smartphones and other electronics for Apple and other global brands, blamed the dispute on a "technical error" in the process of adding new employees.
-It promised they would receive the wages they were promised.
+Foxconn, the biggest contract assembler of smartphones and other electronics for Apple and other global brands, blamed a “technical error” in the process of adding new employees and said they would be paid what they were promised.

+''We apologise for an input error in the computer system and guarantee that the actual pay is the same as agreed and the official recruitment posters,'' said a company statement.

 On Thursday, people in eight districts of Zhengzhou with a total of 6.6 million residents were told to stay home for five days.
-Daily mass testing was ordered in what the city government called a "war of annihilation" against the virus.
+Daily mass testing was ordered for a “war of annihilation” against the virus.

+Apple earlier warned iPhone 14 deliveries would be delayed after employees walked out of the Zhengzhou factory and access to the industrial zone around the facility was suspended following outbreaks.

 Employees complained that after they arrived, they were told they had to work an additional two months at lower pay to received the higher wage, according to an employee, Li Sanshan.